 This isn’t a case of checking in once for two months and paying $1,200 to maintain Globalist, but it’s still an intriguing opportunity…

-MGM’s loyalty program is being refreshed, with the introduction of MGM Rewards as of February 1.
-Elite benefits are being refreshed, and perhaps most exciting is that Gold members and above will receive waived resort fees when booking direct.
+MGM’s loyalty program has been refreshed as of today (February 1, 2022), with the introduction of MGM Rewards.
+Elite benefits have been adjusted, and perhaps most exciting is that Gold members and above receive waived resort fees when booking direct.
 Thanks to the partnership between Hyatt & MGM, World of Hyatt elite members should benefit from these changes.

-The bad news is that for those actually loyal to MGM, earning elite status through non-gambling means will be significantly more difficult.
+The bad news is that for those actually loyal to MGM, earning elite status through non-gambling means is significantly more difficult.

 What do you make of these MGM Rewards changes?